MattRice12/JSON-TODO-FOR_REAL/instructions.md

-I should be able to go / and receive a JSON response of all the tasks

 I should be able to request only the completed tasks through a non-CRUD route.
 (That means you should use your own name for that route.
 For example /tasks/completed)

 I should be able to request only the incomplete tasks through a non-CRUD route.